galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > 5. Click **Close**
 {: .hands_on}

-You now have a further version of the poem <em>The Sorrows of Yamba</em>.
+You now have a further version of the poem *The Sorrows of Yamba*.
 This one is attributed to Easglesfield Smith and is based on the 1822 edition of the poem.
 If you check the {% icon galaxy-eye %} (eye) icon next to the dataset name, you can already take a quick look at the file.